Eshwarisk7/musicmood/README.md

-# Music on Mood
+# Reminder

-_Music recommendation application based on moods_
-_There are 2 parts to this-_
-_1. Detecting face emotion like Happy, Sad, Angry, etc. Then based on that emotion filter the music._
-_2. Also we can add more features like automatically changing the theme of the website based on your mood, etc._
+We often tend to forget imporatnt messages that to be send on a particular day .
+So the website enable you to automatically send the

 >TEAM MEMBERS

 1. Eshwari Kashid
-2. Aaditya Patil
-3. Prajakta Barde
+2. Prajakta Barde
-4. Maviya Ali